Shenghao28/Shenghao28.github.io/index.md

 <div id="div_paper2" >

 <p style= "font-size:13px">
 <i><b>Purpose&nbsp;</b></i>Guidewire segmentation enhances visualization of guidewire for surgeons and provides visual feedback for robot-assisted intervention.
-It is, however, challenging to distinguish guidewire from other curvilinear structures.<br>
+It is, however, challenging to distinguish guidewire from other curvilinear structures.<br><br>
 <i><b>Methods&nbsp;</b></i> This paper proposed a multi-stage algorithm for guidewire segmentation.
 The procedure is explicitly split into three stages, including Prediction, Locking, and Tracking.
-Both guidewire and non-guidewire features are extracted (by a handcraft feature-based method) as input for non-guidewire elimination (by a learning-based method).<br>
+Both guidewire and non-guidewire features are extracted (by a handcraft feature-based method) as input for non-guidewire elimination (by a learning-based method).<br><br>
 <i><b>Results&nbsp;</b></i> Our method outperforms (1.42% ~ 11.98% in F1-Score and 0.4 ~ 3.2 pixels in tip-distance-error) state-of-the-art for guidewire segmentation.
 Moreover, the method eliminates non-guidewire features earlier or later but more accurately than handcraft motion-metric-based methods.
 The multi-stage concept handles exceptional cases where structure of guidewire deteriorates momentarily.
-The integration of the algorithm with our developed cardiovascular robot shows that the algorithm provides real-time guidewire feedback for 5G-based robotic tele-surgery.<br>
+The integration of the algorithm with our developed cardiovascular robot shows that the algorithm provides real-time guidewire feedback for 5G-based robotic tele-surgery.<br><br>
 <i><b>Conclusion&nbsp;</b></i> The algorithm is effective for guidewire segmentation.<br>
 </p>